Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Retrieves backup data from Firebase
+- **Data Retrieval**: Fetches backup data from Firebase using `FirebaseDBHelper`.
-- Uses `FileRepository` to restore files
+- **File Restoration**: Uses `FileRepository` to restore files to their original locations on the device.
-- Manages errors and retries
+- **Error Handling**: Manages errors during the restore process, including retries if a failure occurs.
+- **WorkManager Integration**: Utilizes WorkManager to schedule and manage the execution of restore tasks in the background.

 ### FileViewModel